karan8891/Capstone/README.md

 "# Capstone"
-client- Angular use npm start on the command line
+client- Angular- use npm start on the command line backend- Django- use python manage.py runserver